-Previously, a Waxx Lyrical Record of The Month in Februrary 2025, arrives with exclusive listening notes.
+Previously a Waxx Lyrical Record of the Month (February 2025), this edition arrives with exclusive listening notes.

 This is where Dylan truly plugged in, went electric, and turned everything on its head.
-Released in 1965, this—his sixth album—is a wild ride through rock, blues, and biting surrealism, packed with razor-sharp lyrics and anthems that shaped generations.
-From the rolling thunder of 'Like a Rolling Stone' to the chaotic carnival of 'Tombstone Blues' and the apocalyptic sprawl of 'Desolation Row', this album doesn’t just hold up—it still kicks down doors.
+Released in 1965, his sixth album is a wild ride through rock, blues, and biting surrealism — packed with razor-sharp lyrics and anthems that reshaped generations.
+From the rolling thunder of ‘Like a Rolling Stone’ to the chaotic carnival of ‘Tombstone Blues’ and the apocalyptic sprawl of ‘Desolation Row’, this record doesn’t just hold up — it still kicks down doors.

-Dylan fully embraced his role as rock’s poet laureate here.
-The lyrics are packed with absurd humor, sharp social commentary, and imagery that feels pulled from a dream—or a fever.
-He turns everyday American landscapes into something mythic, where selling your soul is just business as usual, outlaws trade riddles on the highway, and chaos lurks around every corner.
-It’s no wonder this album became a cornerstone for everyone from punk rockers to hip-hop artists—Dylan wasn’t just writing songs; he was blowing open new ways to tell stories in music.
+Here, Dylan fully embraces his role as rock’s poet laureate.
+The lyrics drip with absurd humour, sharp social commentary, and dreamlike imagery.
+He transforms everyday American landscapes into mythic places — where selling your soul is business as usual, outlaws trade riddles on the highway, and chaos lurks around every corner.
+No wonder this album became a cornerstone for everyone from punk rockers to hip-hop artists.
+Dylan wasn’t just writing songs; he was blowing open new ways to tell stories in music.

-Even if you’re not a die-hard Dylan fan, this might be the album that wins you over.
-His voice, often a sticking point for some, is at its most direct and dynamic here.
-There’s grit, there’s urgency, but it’s less of the nasal drawl that divides listeners.
-Instead, Dylan leans into the rhythm of the words, delivering every line like a punchline, a prophecy, or a warning—sometimes all three at once.
+Even if you’re not a die-hard Dylan fan, this might be the one that wins you over.
+His voice — often divisive — feels its most direct and dynamic here.
+There’s grit, there’s urgency, but less of the nasal drawl that splits listeners.
+Instead, he leans into the rhythm of the words, delivering every line like a punchline, a prophecy, or a warning — sometimes all three at once.

 TRACKS: